(866) 615-9507

 One of the most significant advantages of individual long-term disability insurance is that it stays with you, even if you change jobs or become self-employed.
 Unlike employer-sponsored plans, which attach to your job, individual policies are portable, ensuring you have continuous coverage no matter where your career takes you.

 Additionally, benefits from an individual long-term disability insurance policy are generally tax-free because you pay your premiums with after-tax dollars.
-This can make a significant difference in your net income when you are unable to work due to a disability.
+This can significantly affect your net income when you are unable to perform due to a disability.
+If you need assistance navigating these options, a Philadelphia individual disability insurance lawyer can help you understand your rights and ensure you select the best policy for your situation.

 What Is Employer-Sponsored Long-Term Disability Insurance?

 Employer-sponsored long-term disability insurance is typically offered as part of your employer’s benefits package.
-These group policies provide coverage to employees at a reduced cost, often with premiums partially or fully covered by the employer.
-While this is an attractive option for many workers, there are some important considerations to keep in mind.
+These employer plans provide coverage to employees at a reduced cost, often with premiums partially or fully covered by the employer.
+While this is an attractive option for many workers, there are some important considerations to consider.

 Key Differences Between Individual and Employer-Sponsored Disability Insurance